ignatiusmb/aubade/content/02-module-core.md

 Heading starts at 2 `##` (equivalent to `<h2>`) with the lowest one being 4 `####` (equivalent to `<h4>`) and should conform with the [rules of markdownlint](https://github.com/DavidAnson/markdownlint#rules--aliases), with some essential ones to follow are

 - MD001: Heading levels should only increment by one level at a time
-- MD003: Heading style -> only ATX style
+- MD003: Heading style; only ATX style
 - MD018: No space after hash on atx style heading
 - MD023: Headings must start at the beginning of the line
-- MD024: Multiple headings with the same content -> siblings only
+- MD024: Multiple headings with the same content; siblings only
 - MD042: No empty links

 If you're using VSCode, you can install the [markdownlint extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) to help you catch these lint errors / warnings and write better markdown.
 These rules can be configured, see the [.jsonc template](https://github.com/DavidAnson/markdownlint/blob/main/schema/.markdownlint.jsonc) and [.yaml template](https://github.com/DavidAnson/markdownlint/blob/main/schema/.markdownlint.yaml) with an [example here](https://github.com/ignatiusmb/mauss.dev/blob/master/.markdownlint.yaml).